 I have made this potato fry in South Indian style with curry leaves, garlic and urad dal tempering.
 You can simply skip the curry leaves and urad dal if you don’t have.
 You can also make a North Indian version of this by using crushed kasuri methi, amchur powder or chaat masala.

 Tips to make potato fry

 - Always keep the potatoes immersed in a bowl of water to get rid of the excess starch.
+Also rinse them well before adding to the pan.
 This prevents them from sticking to each other while frying.

 - Also keeping them in water hydrates the potatoes and help to cook well easily.

 - I have used a basic garam masala to spice up the aloo fry.
 You can also use pav bhaji masala, kitchen king masala or sambar powder.